buditanrim/buditanrim.github.io/_posts/2020-02-13-workshops-can-be-more-efficient-than-meetings.md

 > <cite>Data Scientist</cite>
 {: .interview}

 > "I wouldn't imagine if we can come up with all of these ideas.
-I'm excited for keep doing this in my next project"
+I'm excited to keep doing this in next projects"
 > <cite>Researcher</cite>
 {: .interview}